 I'm often asked if I think marijuana can be helpful in emotional healing.
 The answer is a qualified yes.
 Marijuana can be used and abused: It can be uplifting and insightful and healing - and it can also be numbing, harmful and illusory.

 This shift in itself can be a wake-up experience.
 If we approach a pot high mindfully, and pay attention to what's happening, the muse of marijuana can often guide us into experiences that help us see more deeply into who we are and the choices available to us.

 Taking The Leap

 Marijuana can spontaneously elicit a momentary shift into this inner healing state - but we must be receptive and ready for change, if we're going to actually let go of past traumas, and have the courage to be reborn into a newness of heart and soul.

 These are big words, I know.
 And emotional healing and recovery doesn't just happen automatically because we get high.
 What's key is taking responsibility for where we focus our attention when we light up - and developing mental habits when high that focus our experience in directions proven to elicit inner acceptance, compassion, and awakening.

-The motivation behind the development of our free Mindfully High App has been to provide the needed audio and visual guidance to ensure that your high experiences are optimized in terms of safety, enjoyment, healing, and the core 'change of heart' experience.
-We can't force a change of heart from contracted to expansive, from fear-based to growth-based, from closed to open - but we can choose to aim our attention and intention regularly in that direction.
+The motivation behind the development of our free High Together App has been to provide the needed audio and visual guidance to ensure that your high experiences are optimized in terms of safety, enjoyment, healing, and the core 'change of heart' experience.
+We hope to have the app ready for you in April 2020.